OICR/softeng-blog/_posts/junjun_zhang/2021-03-31-build-workflows-collaboratively-using-packages.md

 Recent advances in bioinformatics workflow development solutions, such as *[Nextflow](https://www.nextflow.io)*, *[WDL](https://openwdl.org)* and *[CWL](https://www.commonwl.org)* mostly focus on addressing challenges in reproducibility, portability and transparency.
 It has been a great success.
-However, the support for workflow code reuse and sharing is significantly falling behind, preventing the community from adopting the widely practised *Don’t Repeat Yourself (DRY)* principle.
+However, support for workflow code reuse and sharing is significantly lagging behind, which prevents the community from adopting the widely practised *Don’t Repeat Yourself (DRY)* principle.

 ## Our solution

 ### Introduction
-To address the aforementioned limitations, the International Cancer Genome Consortium Accelerating Research in Genomic Oncology (*[ICGC ARGO](https://www.icgc-argo.org)*) has been experimenting with a modular approach for over a year.
-It has established a set of best practices promoting five principles: *reproducibility*, *portability*, *composability*, *findability* and *testability*.
-For *composability*, the code of workflow steps are to be written in a self-contained and well tested packages that can later be imported into a workflow codebase.
-ARGO has successfully utilized the approach in the development of four production workflows.
+To address the aforementioned limitations and other issues, the International Cancer Genome Consortium Accelerating Research in Genomic Oncology (*[ICGC ARGO](https://www.icgc-argo.org)*) has experimented with a modular approach over a year ago.
+ARGO has since established a set of best practices promoting five principles: *reproducibility*, *portability*, *composability*, *findability* and *testability*.
+Directly related to code reuse is *composability*, for that the code for workflow steps are to be written in self-contained and well tested packages that can later be imported into a workflow codebase.
+We have successfully utilized the approach in the development of four production workflows.
 Not only can we reuse packages across multiple workflows with code residing in different repositories, but also make it possible for anyone in the bioinformatics community to reuse them as part of their own workflows.
 This would